textileio/go-textile/README.md

 astilectron-bundle -v -c bundler.{darwin,linux,windows}.json
 ```

+##### Linux

+On Linux, you also have to `apt-get install libappindicator1 xclip libgconf-2-4` due to an issue with building Electron-based apps.

 ## Acknowledgments

 While now almost entirely different, this project was jump-started from [OpenBazaar](https://openbazaar.org/).
 Thanks to @cpacia, @drwasho and the rest of the contributors for their work on [openbazaar-go](https://github.com/OpenBazaar/openbazaar-go).